• Share this on:

 Information on quality, size, packaging and labelling requirements for avocados can be found in:

-At the very least, avocados should comply with the general quality requirements (see Table 1).
+At the very least, avocados should meet the general quality requirements (see table 1).
 Europe almost exclusively requires Class I avocados.
 Avocados in this class need to be of good quality and any defects must be within the permissible tolerance levels.
 In no case may the defects affect the fruit flesh, the general appearance of the produce, the quality, the keeping quality and presentation in the avocado packaging.

 Table 1: Quality requirements and permissible tolerances for fresh avocados